Get all the latest data for Japan

 How do I confirm there are no liens in Japan right now?

-The standard way to confirm there are no liens or encumbrances on a property in Japan is to obtain a registry certificate from the Legal Affairs Bureau, which lists all registered mortgages and security interests.
+The standard way to confirm there are no liens or encumbrances in Japan is to review the latest real property registry record and have the judicial scrivener update the check immediately before settlement.

 How do I check zoning and permitted use in Japan right now?